Go Directly to the Seat of Knowledge - Marcus Aurelius

 You listen to what insights arise then move forward into the world living your life with that knowledge.

-What happens when you live a life with knowledge from your own true center doing that which makes you come alive?
+What happens when you live a life with knowledge from your own center doing that which makes you come alive?

 Well look at the example of Pattahbi Jois.